 What to Know Before You Go

-- The Ultimate Adventure Pass includes an adult ride along for a child who too small to ride on their own, but not vice versa.
-If you are taking young kids up and aren’t too concerned about doing the activities yourself, you might want to forgo purchasing the Ultimate Adventure Pass for yourself and purchase it for the kids instead.
+- The Ultimate Adventure Pass includes an adult ride along for a child who too small to ride on their own.
+But not vice versa.
+If you are taking young kids up and aren’t too concerned about doing the activities yourself, you might want to forgo purchasing the Ultimate Adventure Pass for yourself.
+Purchase it for the kids instead.
 Then you you will able to ride it with them as many times as you like.
 Of course, if budget isn’t an issue then I’d recommend buying the Ultimate Adventure pass for everyone.

 - Bring water, sunscreen and snacks.
 You may not think of Vail as hot, but the sun shines down brightly around midday at that altitude.
 I brought a Camelbak which I found as the easiest way to carry water and anything else we needed.
 There is a restaurant where food and drinks are available for sale at a premium.

 - Arrive early.
 It can get hot so I recommend riding up as soon as the lifts open and taking a walk around while waiting for Epic Discovery to open.
 Get you bearings, take in the views and make a plan.

 - Kids do ride the gondola free with a paying adult.